It’s no secret that video content dominates the media landscape today.

 There isn’t a public pricing model available for Brightcove.

-You’d need to contact the company to discuss the costs to use their services.
+You’d need to contact the company to discuss the costs of using their services.

 6. Vidyard